Direct dark matter searches with the full data set of XMASS-I: Calibration

 In Fig.~\ref{fig:stability} the top panel shows the resulting yield measurements and their time evolution throughout XMASS-I data taking; the black markers show $^{57}$Co measurements made with a source at $z$ = $-$30~cm inside the ID, and the red ones refer to the $^{60}$Co measurements, with their source deployed in the OD.
 The variations in the absorption length and the relative scintillation light yield $R_{yield}$ of the LXe scintillator extracted from $^{57}$Co calibration are shown in the middle and the bottom panels, respectively.
 As can be seen from the figure, $R_{yield}$ was close to constant, varying within 1--2\% at most.
 The scattering length also remained stable at around 52~cm.
+In our MC, an OFHC copper reflectance of 0.25+-0.05 as specular reflection was used for LXe scintillation light for the entire period.
+We evaluated this reflectivity using the events in the ~92 keV gamma-ray peak from the progeny of $^{238}$U ($^{234}$Th) in the PMT aluminum seal by comparing the data and MC.
 The observed changes in PE yield can be explained by corresponding variations in the absorption length.
 The abrupt changes around August 2014 and December 2014 were due to power outages and subsequent work undertaken to remove impurities released into the LXe during the outages.
 As the top panel in Fig.~\ref{fig:stability} shows, the accompanying excursions in the ID's PE yield were largely driven by such absorption length changes~\cite{XMASS_Modulation2018}.
 From March 2015, the Xe gas evaporating from the liquid in the ID was routinely passed through a hot getter (API-Getter II, API) before being liquefied again and returning to the ID.
 The xenon purification work at the beginning of 2017 was a distillation to further reduce the Ar level in LXe.
+The decrease in PE yield and absorption length after this distillation is thought to be due to impurities (water) trapping on the refrigerator unit's cold finger, which were released when the operation status of the one unit was changed and the unit warmed up.